tarekM/myBackend/README.md

 The tests should run.

-To start the server, run
+To start the application, type

 rails s